Skip to main content

 The programme is studied part-time over 3 semesters (18 months).
 Each semester involves completing a 20 M level credit module, this is a time commitment of approximately 6 hours per week engaging with PGCAP related activities.
 Successful completion will result in the award of Advance HE Fellowship (FHEA).

-The PGCAP continues to be a fully online programme at present, but please be aware that we are exploring the possibility of having some face-to-face elements within the course for the September 2023 cohort and beyond.
+The PGCAP continues to be a fully online programme at present.
+All core elements of the course are online, but we do offer some optional in-person sessions during the programme.
 At the heart of the decisions behind the mode of delivery which is offered, is meeting the needs of the colleagues participating on the programme, whilst maintaining the effectiveness of the provision, modelling good practice and ensuring the creation of a learning community amongst cohorts, all of which have been achieved as part of our fully online delivery of the course.
-We would share details of any face-to-face elements in good time before the course commences.

 Explore the structure of the programme in more detail in this MS Sway — the Sway also outlines the links between the PGCAP and Curriculum Redefined and how each of the PGCAP modules links to the pedagogical themes underpinning the vision of Curriculum Redefined.